Nahara-OSS/lab/lab/node-system/README.md

 Introduce a node system with real-time capability, as well as Web Component for editing nodes.
 The node system will be adapted for all kind of apps, which means it should be generalized.

+## How to use
+In this demo, you can right click anywhere in the node network view to open context menu.
+Right click in empty space to open context menu for entire node network, right click on a node to open context menu for that node.

+Node network view navigation controls:

+- ~~Click and drag LMB to select multiple nodes~~.
+- Click and drag MMB to pan (or pan with trackpad).
+- Drag and drop socket of the same type to connect.
+  - Most of the socket only accepts at most 1 input.
+  - Some socket can accept more than 1 input.

 ## Goals
 In order to consider this experiment a success, all required goals must be achieved.